 Arrival and waiting to play

-- The rest of the facilities including the kitchen, garden room and terrace areas will be closed
+- The rest of the facilities including the kitchen and garden room will remain closed

 - Players are advised to arrive ten minutes before their tee time and to wait in their cars if they are early.
 Follow government restrictions regarding socialising - maximum groups of 6.

 - The outdoor practice facilities including the putting green and chipping green will be open subject to safety precautions.